OHDSI/ETL-CMS/README.md

     - A python3 script that will download sets 4 and 15 from the CMS website and unzip them into a folder of your choosing.

-## python_etl
+### python_etl
 A Python-based ETL of SynPUF into CDMv5-compatible CSV files.  **This implementation is under active development and is intended to be used by people aiming to contribute to its implementation.
-It is not ready for general use**
+It is not ready for general use.**

+### hand_conversion
+@claire-oi hand-converted a couple patient’s worth of SynPUF data into CDMv5.
+Along the way she found several inconsistencies and ambiguities with the ETL specification which we aim to address soon.
+Her internal notes, along with the sample patients and her hand-converted CDM outputs are available in this folder.

+Any updates/additions you’d like to make to the test cases should be put in the Excel files in the `hand_conversion` directory.
+Then run the `csvify.rb` script in the `hand_conversion` directory.
+This script will re-generate the CSV files used for testing in the `python_etl/test_data` directory.

 ### Additional Resources